abdurj/path-to-flash/README.md

 - phase6/: Flash Attention kernels
 - phase7/: Library integration, tuning, and deployment

-## Author

-Hi!
-I'm Abdur, a recent Software Engineering grad (Class of 2025) from the University of Waterloo.
-I’ve interned across the AI systems stack, working on compilers, training runtimes, model deployment, and low-level optimization.
-I love low-level software, something that challenges physical real-world limitations, and pushes the boundaries of what hardware is capable of.

-As of writing this, I’m about to join the ML Training Runtime team at Tesla, working on their in-house training accelerator Dojo.
-This project is my way of preparing: building up deep understanding and strong implementation skills through real, performance-critical C++ and CUDA.

-I'm developing this project primarily to:
-- Learn by doing
-- Push myself to write clean, testable, modular code
-- Provide a tutorial others can follow, modify, and build on.

-If you're getting into ML systems, compilers, or runtime engineering — my goal is to help you in your journey too.

 ## Contributing
 This project is a personal challenge to grow as a software engineer.
 I'm using it to deepen my understanding of attention mechanisms, systems optimization, and modern C++ design.